Master of Environmental Studies Faculty

 Location: Lab 1 2026

-John Withey (Core Faculty) is a terrestrial ecologist with a background in field ornithology.
+John Withey is a terrestrial ecologist with a background in field ornithology.
 He teaches classes on landscape conservation and management, urban ecology, research design, and quantitative analyses of environmental data.
 He welcomes student involvement in his research, which has recently focused on the effects of land-use and/or climate change on native wildlife.
 In one current collaboration he is examining phenological mismatch across multiple trophic levels, with a particular focus on migratory birds.
 He has also developed and used different conservation prioritization approaches such as conservation return-on-investment, accounting for evolutionary distinctiveness, using sage grouse as an umbrella species, and incorporating climate change into U.S. protected areas.
-He enjoys using a combination of field-based empirical data, ecological modeling, and spatial and quantitative analyses in his work.
+He enjoys using a combination of field-based empirical data, ecological modeling, and spatial and quantitative analyses in his work and incorporating climate change projections into planning for U.S. protected areas.

 Weebly: John Withey